Accountable Care — OneCare Vermont

 OneCare Vermont is a state-wide Accountable Care Organization (ACO).
-Led by Fletcher Allen and Dartmouth-Hitchcock, it is a new partnership comprised of all 14 of Vermont's hospitals, Dartmouth-Hitchcock in New Hampshire, hundreds of other primary care providers and specialists statewide, three federally qualified health centers, and several rural health clinics, which coordinate the health care of approximately 53,000 of Vermont's 118,000 Medicare beneficiaries.
+Led by The University of Vermont Medical Center and Dartmouth-Hitchcock, it is a new partnership comprised of all 14 of Vermont's hospitals, Dartmouth-Hitchcock in New Hampshire, hundreds of other primary care providers and specialists statewide, three federally qualified health centers, and several rural health clinics, which coordinate the health care of approximately 53,000 of Vermont's 118,000 Medicare beneficiaries.

 Frequently Asked Questions

 What Is An Accountable Care Organization (ACO)?